bump-sh/docs/src/_guides/arazzo/specification/v1.0/understanding-structure/defining-sources.md

     type: arazzo
 ```

-## Referencing Operations from Sources
+## Referencing operations from sources

 Once you've defined a source, you reference operations using the `operationId` with a runtime expression in the following format: `$sourceDescriptions.{name}.{operationId}`.